 After a surgery, fluid may collect inside your body in the surgical area.
 This makes an infection or other problems more likely.
 A surgical drain allows the fluid to flow out.

-The doctor will put a thin rubber tube into the area of your body where the fluid is likely to collect.
-The rubber tube will carry the fluid outside your body.
+The doctor puts a thin, flexible rubber tube into the area of your body where the fluid is likely to collect.
+The rubber tube carries the fluid outside your body.

 The most common type of surgical drain carries the fluid into a collection bulb that you empty.
-This is called a Jackson-Pratt drain.
+This is called a Jackson-Pratt (JP) drain.
 The drain uses suction created by the bulb to pull the fluid from your body into the bulb.
 The rubber tube will probably be held in place by one or two stitches in your skin.
-Most people attach the bulb with a safety pin to clothing or near the bandage so that it doesn't flip around or pull on the stitches.
+The bulb will probably be attached with a safety pin to your clothes or near the bandage so that it doesn't flip around or pull on the stitches.

 When you first get the drain, the fluid will be bloody.
 It will change colour from red to pink to a light yellow or clear as the wound heals and the fluid starts to go away.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Follow any instructions your doctor gives you.
 How often you empty the bulb depends on how much fluid is draining.
 Empty the bulb when it is half full.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter K117 in the search box to learn more about "Surgical Drain Care: Care Instructions."
+Enter K117 in the search box to learn more about "Surgical Drain Care: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.